junxit/us-congress-bills-114/metadata.md

 - 2015-10-20 — Reported by the Committee on Judiciary.
 H. Rept.
 114-294, Part I.
 - 2015-10-20 — Reported by the Committee on Judiciary.
 H. Rept.
 114-294, Part I.
 - 2015-10-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2016-01-28 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2016-02-01 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment.
+Without written report.
+- 2016-02-01 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment.
+Without written report.
+- 2016-02-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 356.